utmstack/Documentation/QuickStart.md

 2. **SMTP Setup**:
 - **Mail Server Password**: The password for your email server to authenticate and send out notifications.

-- **Utmstack email address**: The official UTMStack email address that will be used to send out notifications.
+- **UTMStack email address**: The official UTMStack email address that will be used to send out notifications.

-- **Utmstack base url**: The default is `https://utmstack.utmstack.com`.
+- **UTMStack base url**: The default is `https://UTMStack.UTMStack.com`.

 - **Mail Server Host**: For example: `example.hostmail.com`.